Grillette/grillette.github.io/_posts/2019-11-30-SigSegV2-WriteUp.md

 ### Introduction
 ![RimRamChall]({{"assets/2019-11-30/RimRamChall.png" | absolute_url }} "RimRamChall")

-I flagged this one after the end of the CTF but it was fun so I still wanted to share.
+I flagged this one after the end of the CTF but it was fun, so I still wanted to share.

 And here is the file for this challenge : [yolo2.raw]({{"assets/2019-11-30/yolo2.raw" | absolute_url }})